 2. heavy weight

-The cost for gutters and installation will normally include:
+The cost to to have gutters installed will normally include:

-- Materials – Gutters: See the chart above to compare gutter materials.
+- Materials – Gutters: See the chart above to compare the type of gutter and the materials you would like to use.
 In addition, there are 2 types.
 Sectional gutters are easier to install but more prone to leakage.
-Seamless gutter installation is a complex job best done by professionals.
+Seamless gutters installation is a complex job best done by professionals.

 Downspouts: You’ll need 1 downspout for approximately 20 feet of guttering.
 Expect to pay an additional $5-$10 for each downspout.

 - Labor -- Labor cost generally includes teardown of existing gutters and downspouts as well as installation of new ones.
 Installation of special gutter guards will add to the labor cost.

 - Cleanup -- Haulage costs for old gutters may add to the expense of this project.

 Gutter Installation Return on Investment